JuliaAI/EarlyStopping.jl/README.md

 0
 ```

-If the lossses include training losses as described in [Training
+If the lossses include both training and out-of-sample losses as
-losses](#training-losses) above, pass an extra `Bool` vector
+described above, pass an extra `Bool` vector marking the training
-marking the training losses with `true`, as in
+losses with `true`, as in

 ```julia
 stopping_time(PQ(),